HCL-TECH-SOFTWARE/volt-mx-docs/source/docs/documentation/Iris/iris_widget_prog_guide/Content/CollectionView_Properties.md

 *   If the widgetSwipeMove property is configured on a top level Flex container of a segment template, the onRowClick event will not be triggered. - Applicable on iOS, Android, and SPA.
 *   Android limitation: On Android devices, when the user lifts their finger, the transition occurs immediately.

-Example
+### Example

 Following is a code snippet for a mail app.
 Here we have used a Segment for listing the mail and the _widgetSwipeMove_ Property has been configured for the _SwipeFlex_ FlexContainer.

+{% highlight VoltMx %}
-{% highlight voltMx %}//This is a generic property that is applicable for various widgets.
+//This is a generic property that is applicable for various widgets.
 //Here, we have shown how to use the widetSwipeMove property for Button widget.
 /*You need to make a corresponding use of the widgetSwipeMove property for other applicable widgets.*/